keu/docs/astro/ci-cd-templates/github-actions.md

 ## DAG-based templates

 The following templates show how to configure DAG-based deploys in GitHub Actions.
-They use the [Deploy action](https://github.com/astronomer/deploy-action) `dag-deploy-enabled` option to implement a DAG-based deploy workflow.
+The [Deploy action](https://github.com/astronomer/deploy-action) will automatically implement DAG-based deploy workflows if [DAG-only deploys](deploy-code.md#deploy-dags-only) are enabled for your Deployment.

 <Tabs
     defaultValue="standard"